MatsThieme/SnowballEngineTemplate/README.md

 A SceneManager instance loads Scenes and stores their Initializer-function.

 ### Scene
-A Scene manages GameObjects and the user interface.
+A Scene manages GameObjects and the graphical user interface.
 It contains the gameloop.

 ### GameObject
 A GameObject is a container for components.